gawainchin/FinanceRBA-Demo/README.md

 4. Push to the branch
 5. Create a new Pull Request

-## License

-[Your chosen license]

 ## Acknowledgments

-- OpenAI for GPT-4 API
+- OpenAI for GPT-4 API and advanced language models
-- LlamaIndex for document processing capabilities
+- LlamaIndex for sophisticated document processing capabilities
-- AutoGen for multi-agent framework
+- AutoGen for autonomous agent framework
+- The open-source AI community for various tools and libraries